samdx/cloudskillsboost-helper/README.md

 ![Welcome Screen](docs/assets/welcome-screen.png)

+A helper or a scraper.

-This is a small tools for scraping contents from Google Cloud Skills Boost website to Markdown files, which help to build Personal Knowledge Base, Obsidian, for example.
+This is a small tools for scraping contents from Google Cloud Skills Boost website to Markdown files, which helps to build your Personal Knowledge Base, Obsidian, for example.

 ## Features